cashflow-protocol/send/sdk/README.md

 import { createWithdrawInstruction } from "@heymike/send";
 import { address } from "@solana/kit";

-const ix = createWithdrawInstruction( address("SIGNER_ADDRESS"),      // wallet to withdraw from (must sign) address("DESTINATION_ADDRESS")  // wallet that receives remaining SOL );
+// Send all SOL to destination const ix = createWithdrawInstruction( address("SIGNER_ADDRESS"),      // wallet to withdraw from (must sign) address("DESTINATION_ADDRESS")  // wallet that receives remaining SOL );

+// Keep 0.01 SOL on the signer wallet const ix = createWithdrawInstruction( address("SIGNER_ADDRESS"),
+  address("DESTINATION_ADDRESS"),
+  10_000_000 // lamports to leave on signer
+);

 // add to your transaction and send however you prefer